kalekundert/reprfunc/README.rst

   ...         self._state = _state
   ...
   ...     __repr__ = repr_from_init(
+  ...         # This option lets you change the class name at the beginning of ...         # the repr-string.
+  ...         cls='MyObj',
+  ...
   ...         # This option lets you explicitly map argument names to either ...         # attribute names, or callables that accept the object in ...         # question as their only argument.